Toughee/FinTerritorial/README.md

 # Spigot Dig

-Javascript application showing a summary of the financial information on a chosen US territory
+Javascript application showing a summary of the financial information on a chosen US territory.
+Works best in a desktop environment.

 ## Information shown